hasura/ekg-prometheus/Tutorial.md

     Each metric is represented by:
     - a metric class,
-    - a tag set, and
+    - a label set, and
     - a pure function that computes the metric's value from a single value that is shared with all metrics of the sampling group.